 Getting to Patagonia is particularly problematic requiring a flight or, as with any travel in Chile, a long (but always good) bus ride.
 Very much an outdoor destination, the beautiful fiordland and national parks leave those with time to explore and the right weather conditions breathless.
 There is also the opportunity to ski at good value resorts.
 Those interested in Easter Island see details under the Australia and the Pacific section summaries.

-Lowlights: Distances and the bottom of the world (the continents most southern point is somewhat unspectacular).
+Lowlights: Distances between attractions.
+The bottom of the world (the continents most southern point is somewhat unspectacular).
 Equally the weather in the South (Lake district to Patagonia)if against you will make you wonder why you came.
 Santiago, may be the capital, with a great nightlife and home to most of the population, but it is an underwhelming place compared to its counterpart on the continent.

 Visa strategy: No visa required for most nationalities, but as with most of the rest of the region, a 'reciprocity fee' is levelled on those nationalities that charge Chileans for a visa.
 Most notable this applies to the Americans and Canadians at a whooping cUS$130 (Australians about half that), the amount is payable in USD on arrival and is linked to the passport number so good for as long as you have the passport.
 Kiwis, Brits and most other European nationalities have no such fee charged.